monicah79/math-matician-project/README.md

 > Describe your project in 1 or 2 sentences.

-**[Math-matician-project]** is a react project basically just asetup of react in my local machine and creating a calculator using components
+**[Math-matician-project]** is a react project basically just asetup of react in my local machine and creating a calculator using components and refactoring using without changing its functionalitya

 ## 🛠 Built With <a name="built-with"></a>
 React